 With the many different cryptocurrency exchanges, it can be difficult to identify which to buy from IOTA to find a suitable exchange.
 We have researched for you and present our top 2 options below.

 Our first way to buy IOTA cryptocurrency is perfect for investors looking to buy in conventional currency like the USD.
 You should be aware that it is difficult to buy IOTA directly from a single account on an exchange or broker.
 Instead, use best Coinbasewhere you can buy Bitcoin or Ethereum in normal currency.
 Once you have your Ethereum or Bitcoin, you can send it to another cryptocurrency exchange like Binance and trade it against IOTA.
 We think Coinbase is the easiest way to get into the cryptocurrency market due to its ease of use and top notch mobile app.

 Those of you who already have Bitcoin or Ethereum can skip the chapter on Coinbase and immediately read our guide to exchanging IOTA coins on the Binance exchange.

 Create a Coinbase account

-- Investors: Coinbase has strong investors like the venture capital companyIVP, the New York Stock Exchange and other companies
+- investors: Coinbase has strong investors such as venture capital company IVP, the New York Stock Exchange, and more

-- Minimum deposit: You can already invest with amounts from 6€ in crypto currencies on Coinbase
+- Minimum deposit: You can already invest in cryptocurrencies on Coinbase with amounts from € 6

 - Insurance: Client funds are insured and segregated